 Industria meccanicaProduzione e affari > Trends in production and sales of the German mechanical engineering industry

-The analysis of production and sales of the German machinery industry during the twelve years from 2008, the year of the breakout of the last world economic crisis, up to 2020 identifies three trends.
+The analysis of production and sales of the German machinery industry during the fifteen years from 2008, the year of the breakout of the last world economic crisis, up to 2023 identifies five trends.

-Update October 8th, 2021; first published August 27th, 2012 – The trend of production of the German machinery industry climbed out of the crisis low in 2012.
+Update February 9th, 2024; first published August 27th, 2012 – The trend of production of the German machinery industry climbed out of the crisis low at 101.4 index points in mid-2012.
+However, the pre-crisis level of 106.4 index points from September 2008 could not be reached or even exceeded.

 The trend is determined by the average of the monthly production indices of the last twelve months, marked as a dotted line in the diagram.
 The red oscillating line indicates the monthly production indices.